The records of the ACLU, Mid-Missouri Chapter, a civil rights organization, consist of case files, correspondence, and meeting minutes.

 This collection contains Videotapes of Outlook St. Louis, a WHSL-TV and cable access television program for the LGBTQ community.
 The program featured episodes that focused on political and cultural events relevant to LGBTQ community.

-The Personal Rights of Missourians (PROMO) Records contain meeting minutes, newsletters, legislative materials, and subject files pertaining to PROMO's mission to protect the rights of LGBTQ Missourians.
-Subjects of interest include Pride St. Louis, HIV/AIDS, same-sex parenting, and sex education.
+The Personal Rights of Missourians (PROMO) Records contain meeting minutes, newsletters, legislative materials, and educational resources pertaining to PROMO's mission to protect the rights of LGBTQ+ Missourians through education, political lobbying, and grassroots organization.

 Prisoner Advocacy and Education Project Records, 1971-1982 (C2636)